Spring Garden Revival

 Contact Abington's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Abington.
-Grasscycling—leaving clippings on the lawn—returns 25% of the nitrogen your turf needs, reducing fertilizer use by 25% and supporting sustainable practices.
-The town’s yard waste collection runs from April through November, requiring residents to use biodegradable paper bags only, as plastic bags are prohibited under Massachusetts Department of Environmental Protection guidelines.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The Abington Department of Public Works (DPW) oversees yard waste collection from April through November, requiring residents to use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
 Compost generated at the Transfer Station is available to residents with a valid permit.
-Disposing of clippings in streets or storm drains is strictly forbidden, as it constitutes an MS4 violation under the Clean Water Act.
-For questions about collection schedules, compost permits, or municipal property coordination, contact:
+It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
+Coordination with municipal property maintenance is managed in partnership with the Parks and Recreation Department.

 Abington Department of Public Works